KnotUntied/flutteryomi/README.md

 # Flutteryomi

-*I can't believe it's not [Tachiyomi](https://tachiyomi.org/)!*
+*I can't believe it's not [Tachiyomi/Mihon](https://mihon.app/)!*

 *Well, close enough.*

 A personal project for learning Flutter.
-An attempt to port the now-defunct Tachiyomi's UI and functionality to Flutter and its target platforms.
+An attempt to port the now-defunct Tachiyomi's UI and (some) functionality to Flutter and its target platforms.

 ## Running Locally